Do H building sunrise 4

 Motherhood names a vocation of nurture, formation, and stewardship that transcends biology and status.
 This calling shows up in hospitality, mentoring, advocacy, and daily acts that shape moral imagination and social fabric.
 By widening our definition, we affirm the many forms through which God’s image-bearing care enters the world.

 • 3.
-Communion builds faithful kingdom outposts:
+Communion builds faithful Kingdom Outposts:

 Communal hospitality transforms private homes into public places of prayer, resilience, and mission.
-When we gather to pray, to eat, and to release one another into service, a local outpost of God’s kingdom forms and resists isolation.
+When we gather to pray, to eat, and to release one another into service, a local outpost of God’s Kingdom forms and resists isolation.
 Such communion weaves interdependence into the fabric of discipleship and sustains mission across failures and victories.

 • 4.
 Creativity and justice flow from nurture: